 The Garden Beet is the monthly newsletter of the Jackson County Master Gardener Association.
 It contains monthly columns and articles about gardening and the Master Gardener program in Jackson County.
-Read this month's Garden Beet or catch up with past issues here.
+Read this month's Garden Beet.
+The Garden Beet can be viewed on the JCMGA Website.

 History of the Jackson County Master Gardener Program

 The Oregon State University Master Gardener™ program in Jackson County provides urban horticulture education to local residents.
 The first class in 1979 had approximately 12 students; 75 students were enrolled in the 13-week course in 2010.

 The Jackson County Master Gardener Association was formed in 1982 to promote, assist and perpetuate the OSU Master Gardener program.
 Master Gardeners volunteer thousands of hours of their time each year to the Southern Oregon Research and Extension Center and to the community.
 Members staff plant clinics, present evening programs, teach classes on garden related topics, organize the Winter Dreams-Summer Gardens Symposium in November, have a children's summer gardening program, and plant and care for the demonstration gardens on the Extension grounds.